Castell de Bellver

 Castell de Bellver © Antoni I. Alomar

-This round hilltop castle, built in the 14th century, was the summer residence of the kings of Mallorca during the short period in which the island had a Royal family.
-The fortified castle with its double moat also served as a prison.
-Today, it contains Palma's Municipal Museum, displaying mainly archaeological artefacts and old coins.
-There are also models of archaeological digs to be seen.
-The castle is rather unusual which makes it interesting to explore.
-It is situated atop a lovely park area and the highlight of a visit is the building itself and the spectacular views and photo opportunities, rather than the museum exhibitions.
-Apart from the exhibitions on the ground floor, you can explore a series of chambers upstairs, including the former kitchen (although these rooms are closed on Sundays).
+Built in the 14th century and surrounded by a double moat, this round hilltop castle was the summer residence of the kings of Mallorca.
+While once serving as a prison, it today contains Palma's Municipal Museum displaying archaeological artefacts and models of excavations.
+The unusual castle sits atop a lovely park area, highlights include spectacular views and photo opportunities.
+Visitors can explore a series of chambers upstairs above the museum below.
 Don't miss the prisoner's graffiti etched into the stonework, visible if you climb up to the roof.
-The Bellver Castle is on the route of the Palma City open-top sightseeing buses, but the walk up through the forest to the castle from Placa Gomilla is pleasant and not too strenuous, with many viewpoints to rest at along the way.
-Bellver Castle is one of the city's top attractions and a must-see for the views alone.
+The Bellver Castle is on the route of the Palma City open-top sightseeing buses, but the walk up through the forest from Placa Gomilla is pleasant and not too strenuous, with many viewpoints to rest at along the way.
+Bellver Castle is one of the city's top attractions and a must-see for its vistas alone.

 Telephone: +34 971 730 657